 Simply put, the claim process means lodging a claim to receive the death benefit.
 For example, if the insured customer passes away during the policy tenure, the beneficiary will lodge a claim to receive the set amount.

 The additional add-ons to your existing life insurance policy are called riders.
-The number and type of riders vary from insurer to insurer.
+The number and type of life insurance riders vary from insurer to insurer.
 The policyholder pays extra for riders at the time of buying the policy.
 The terms and conditions differ, but the most common life insurance riders include:

 - Accidental death

 - Accelerated death benefit